-- 1.4 The Act also requires this Authority to carry out its various licensing functions while having regard to, and being reasonably consistent with, the following three licensing objectives: - preventing gambling from being a source of crime and disorder, being associated with crime or disorder, or being used to support crime - ensuring that gambling is conducted in a fair and open way - protecting children and other vulnerable persons from being harmed or exploited by gambling
+- 1.4 The Act also requires this Authority to carry out its various licensing functions while having regard to, and being reasonably consistent with, the following three licensing objectives: - preventing gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime - ensuring that gambling is conducted in a fair and open way - protecting children and other vulnerable persons from being harmed or exploited by gambling

 Under the Gambling Act 2005 'child' means an individual who is less than 16 years old and 'young person' means an individual who is not a child but who is less than 18 years old.
+This authority has concerns regarding children's increasing exposure to online gambling but acknowledges, as provided in Paragraph 9.2, that online gambling is dealt with by the Gambling Commission.
+We welcome the Commission's continued action to use their regulatory powers to make online gambling safe and to ensure regulation remains fit for purpose and helps them to respond to new and emerging risks.

-- 1.5 As required by the Guidance issued by the Gambling Commission, in carrying out its licensing functions under the Act, particularly with regard to premises licences, the Council will generally aim to permit the use of premises for gambling as long as it is considered to be: - in accordance with any relevant code of practice issued by the Gambling Commission. - in accordance with any relevant guidance issued by the Commission - reasonably consistent with the licensing objectives, and - in accordance with the policy statement published by this Authority under section 349 of the Act
+1.5 As required by the Guidance issued by the Gambling Commission, in carrying out its licensing functions under the Act, particularly with regard to premises licences, the Council shall aim to permit the use of premises for gambling as long as it is considered to be:

+- in accordance with any relevant code of practice issued by the Gambling Commission, - in accordance with any relevant guidance issued by the Commission - · reasonably consistent with the licensing objectives, and - in accordance with the policy statement published by this Authority under section 349 of the Act